Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 It doesn't mean anything.

-And that's a that becomes a learned behavior.
+And that becomes a learned behavior.

 You can beat the system.

-Uh And you know, a lot of people, uh, students, kids especially, will end up spending more time trying to figure out shortcuts than if they would just sit down and study and do the work.
+And you know, a lot of people, students, kids especially, will end up spending more time trying to figure out shortcuts than if they would just sit down and study and do the work.

 It's just incredible.

-But the the seductivity of figuring out a way to beat the system and thinking that you're not having to do the work when you actually spend more time and more work figuring out a way to cheat.
+But the seductivity of figuring out a way to beat the system and thinking that you're not having to do the work when you actually spend more time and more work figuring out a way to cheat.

-And if you just did the work is something that uh and this is not specific to Generation Y. This is part of human nature.
+And if you just did the work, it's something that this is not specific to Generation Y.

-If the United States can prove that he has a huge personal fortune as claimed by Forbes, he said, if they can prove that I have an account abroad, I'll resign from my position for my current responsibilities.
+He said, if they can prove that I have an account abroad, I'll resign from my position for my current responsibilities.

-Now, also, ladies and gentlemen, uh the subject of children has come up on this program a lot recently.
+Now, also, ladies and gentlemen, the subject of children has come up on this program a lot recently.

-Uh the number of people having the number of women having babies is uh uh it's pretty close to below replacement levels, and you add that to the abortions that take place.
+The number of people having women having babies is pretty close to below replacement levels.

-You if you factor all the illegal immigration that's coming in, uh American females having fewer babies with the uh below the replacement rate.
+And we are, we face a bit of a crisis, especially if you factor all the illegal immigration that's coming in, American females having fewer babies below the replacement rate.

 Dawn said that women are having fewer babies in America because they have boyfriends like me.